Commit2Cosmos/MonteCarloSimulation/!UsefulStuff.md

 Global tests:

 -Collision frequency matching
+-Constant Energy
+-Check theory vs actual: temperature, rms & average speed -Evolution of speed distribution w temperature (with various initial conditions) (check for MB distribution) & whether speed distribution matches values of rms, mean and most probable speeds

+Improve:
--Constant Energy, check theory vs actual: temperature, rms & average speed -Evolution of speed distribution w temperature (with various initial conditions) (check for MB distribution) -Whether speed distribution matches values of rms, mean and most probable speeds -How the number of areas alters accuracy [How big is the box? i.e. cannot be greater than some limit, as not realistic for particles to interact at such distance => split to more squares?]
+-How the number of areas alters accuracy [How big is the box? i.e. cannot be greater than some limit, as not realistic for particles to interact at such distance => split to more squares?]